Canadian jazz: 1970s

 Maynard Ferguson achieved mainstream success and recorded a number of popular albums in the 1970s, including a pop hit cover of "Gonna Fly Now" from the movie Rocky, earning him a gold album.

 During the 1970s, innovative Canadian guitarists, Lenny Breau and Ed Bickert, were among the most highly-regarded jazz guitarists of their time.
 Breau was known for finger picking style, his use of seven-string guitar, and his ability to play bass, chords and melody simultaneously.
 Bickert was known for popularizing the use of solid-body guitars, rare among jazz artists at that time, which produced a distinct and signature tone.

 In the 1970s, CBC records released a number of important Canadian jazz albums including guitarist Sonny Greenwich's 1974 album Son Song, among the most highly regarded albums in Canadian jazz.

 Canadian trumpeter Kenny Wheeler, who moved to the UK in the 1950s, released a number of albums on ECM Records in the 70s and 80s.
 Also recorded by ECM was Canadian jazz pianist Paul Bley.
 John Warren released Tales of the Algonquin with British saxophonist John Surman in 1971.

 During the mid-70s, American saxophonist Paul Desmond relocated to Toronto where he performed with his Toronto Quartet, including Ed Bickert, Jerry Fuller, and bassist Don Thompson.

 1980s and 90s

 In 1980 the Montreal International Jazz Festival began, a festival that eventually became the largest jazz festival in the world.
 Several important live albums have been recorded at the festival including those by Miles Davis and Ahmad Jamal.
 Pianist Oliver Jones returned to Montreal in the 1980s, where he performed and recorded a number of albums.

+Jazz fusion band Uzeb featuring virtuoso bassist Alain Caron and guitarist Michel Cusson sold hundreds of thousands of albums in the 1980s.

 During the 1990s, pianist Renee Rosnes released a number of albums for Blue Note.
 Other notable Canadian jazz recordings of the 1990s include Kenny Wheeler's Angel Song.